michail-nikolaev/primefaces-spring-scopes/README.md

-primefaces-spring-webflow
+primefaces-spring-scopes
 =========================

-Test for primefaces together with Spring Webflow
+Test for primefaces together with Spring and View and Conversation scopes (scope code included).